 All contracts with contractors, suppliers and service providers will have a special condition business continuity clause placed by the Council which reinforces the above requirement.
-The Council also has a corporate business procurement policy which summarises our requirements and expectations, and this is used by local procurement managers and is available for information upon request. (internal link here)

-If the Authority requires an additional test of the Business Continuity Plan, it shall give the contractor written notice and the contractor shall conduct the test in accordance with the Authority's requirements and the relevant provisions of the Business Continuity Plan.
+If the Authority requires an additional test of the Business Continuity Plan, it shall give the contractor written notice and the contractor shall conduct the test in accordance with the

+Authority's requirements and the relevant provisions of the Business Continuity Plan.
 Following each test, the contractor shall send to the Authority a written report summarising the results of the test and shall promptly implement any actions or remedial measures which the Authority considers to be necessary as a result of those tests.